An Exploratory Study on Machine Learning Model Stores: RQ1: What kind of information elements do model stores provide?

 \subsection{Comparison between Model Stores and App Stores}

-Different from the model stores, the sets of information element of the two mobile app stores are very similar, except for the following three: (1) \texttt{language}, which only exists in the Apple's App Store, contains a list of supported human languages for one app; (2) \texttt{permission} and \texttt{usage statistics} only exist in Google Play. \texttt{Permission} specifies a list of services (e.g., microphone) or data (e.g., calendar) required from a user's device to properly run one product.
-Although apps installed on Apple's devices also explicitly ask for permissions of resource accesses, they are not explicitly documented on the app's store page. \texttt{Usage statistics} shows the number of downloads for one app.

 When comparing the elements between the app and the model stores, we only focus on the elements missing in either all model stores or in both app stores.
-Under the \textbf{Product Documentation} dimension, three elements are missing in all model stores and two elements in both app stores:
+Under the \textbf{Product Documentation} dimension, there are one unique element in model stores and three unique elements for app stores.

 \begin{itemize}